Nerogar/OneTrainer/README.md

 ## Related Projects

--   **[MGDS](https://github.com/Nerogar/mgds)**: A custom dataset implementation for Pytorch that is built around the idea of a node based graph.
+-   **[MGDS](https://github.com/Nerogar/mgds)**: A custom dataset implementation for PyTorch that is built around the idea of a node-based graph.
--   **[Stability Matrix](https://github.com/LykosAI/StabilityMatrix)**: A swiss-army knife installer which wraps and installs a broad range diffusion software packages including OneTrainer
+-   **[Stability Matrix](https://github.com/LykosAI/StabilityMatrix)**: A Swiss Army knife installer that wraps and installs a broad range of diffusion software packages including OneTrainer.
 -   **[Visions of Chaos](https://softology.pro/voc.htm)**: A collection of machine learning tools that also includes OneTrainer.
 -   **[StableTuner](https://github.com/devilismyfriend/StableTuner)**: A now defunct (archived) training application for Stable Diffusion.
 OneTrainer takes a lot of inspiration from StableTuner and wouldn't exist without it.